ncachanosky/econ-lecture-notes/content/econometrics/05_Hypothesis_Testing/Section 1.md

 The p-value is a measure of the likelihood of finding your observation assuming the null hypothesis is true, it is not a measure of how relevant the regressor is in the real world.

 You may have a very low p-value of a very small number.
-You feel very confident in rejecting the null hypothesis that the coefficient is different than zero.
-It is very unlikely that you would run into your estimated $\hat{\beta}$ if the true $beta$ were zero.
+You feel very confident in rejecting the null hypothesis that the coefficient is different than zero, even if by a small amount.
+It is very unlikely that you would run into your estimated $\hat{\beta}$ if the true $\beta$ were zero.
 But, your estimation has a very small value in the sense that the impact of your regressor on the dependent variable is negligent in **economic terms**.

 You can be **statistically** very confident that a change in taxes has some effect on inflation, however, such effect is **very small** and only correlates with a very low effect on the inflation rate.